stat545ubc-2023/mda-cchuong/Milestone 2/Mini-Data-Analysis-Milestone-2.md

 indicates patients with more concave points also tend to have worse concavity.

-**Research Question 4:** The summary table shows over 90% of benign patients only have small concavity, but with malignant patients, it only around 50%.
-The histogram also shows the distribution of benign patients is more left-skewed than malignant patients.
-While there does appear to be a change in distribution, both diagnoses have a majority in the small category, so it is unclear if the difference is significant.
+**Research Question 4:** The plot seems to indicate smoothness mean is not a good predictor because it is fairly flat, but this has not been formally tested, so I can’t be sure
 <!----------------------------------------------------------------------------->

 # Task 2: Tidy your data